 Almost 60% of all working-age Americans have no retirement savings.
 Four in ten adults couldn’t cover a $400 emergency expense in the U.S.* Adults struggle to manage their finances, but they want to see their kids grow up as successful people with good financial habits.
 At the same time, 49% of parents don’t know how to discuss finances with kids in an understandable and enjoyable way.
 How financial companies could design the best digital bank for kids that will help parents to ensure their kids' financial future?
-UXDA explored this challenge with a purpose-driven banking app for kids concept.
-It provides insights on how an app could impact family relationships, create a good foundation for their kids’ financial future and ensure a successful inclusion of children in the modern digital economy.
+UXDA explored this challenge with a purpose-driven banking app design case study.
+This UX case study provides insights on how an app could impact family relationships, create a good foundation for their kids’ financial future and ensure a successful inclusion of children in the modern digital economy.

 We do not need magic to change the world, we carry all the power we need inside ourselves already: we have the power to imagine better.

-Here is why it's worth checking out this banking app for kids UX/UI case study on how to design the best digital bank for kids:
+Here is why it's worth checking out this UX/UI case study on how to design the best digital bank for kids:

 - Extensive research-based insight into kids and family finance-specific behaviors.